TLDR… what’s the lowdown?

 Coming off the pill and tiredness

 Initially, your hormone levels will change as your usual menstrual cycle returns.
 Different phases of the menstrual cycle may also affect your energy levels.
 A study by the Journal of Clinical Endocrinology & Metabolism showed that use of contraception containing oestrogen such as the combined pill is associated with increased levels of vitamin D. Therefore coming off the pill may cause Vitamin D levels in some people to decrease, which can lead to tiredness and fatigue.
+By taking supplements such as Wild Nutrition for Vitamin D can help overcome this exhaustion.

 What’s the bottom line?